virgesmith/pico-crypto-key/README.md

 - cryptographic hashing (SHA256)
 - encryption and decryption (256 bit AES)
-- cryptographic signing and verification (256 bit ECDSA - secp256k1, as Bitcoin)
+- public key cryptography (ECDSA - secp256k1, as Bitcoin)

 I'm not a security expert and the device/software is almost certainly not hardened enough for serious use.
 I just did it cos it was there, and I was bored.
 Also, it's not fast, but that might be ok depending on your current lockdown status.
 Most importantly, it works.
 Here's some steps I took towards making it securer: